GS90/Convertidor/README.md

 ## Features

 - Conversion of 300+ units of measurement.
-- Instant and accurate (simultaneous!) unit conversion.
+- Instant and accurate (simultaneous) unit conversion.
 - Intuitive and user-friendly interface.

 ## License